BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: System Discovery with Uncertainty Quantification

 In this experiment, we first discover the configuration of the thresholding settings.
-Figure \ref{fig:burger-advection}(b) illustrates how the Error Bar value changes with different threshold settings for the Convection-Diffusion equation.
+Figure \ref{fig:burger-advection}(b) illustrates how the Total Error Bar value changes with different threshold settings for the convection–diffusion equation.
 The clear U-shaped curve indicates an optimal balance between model complexity and accuracy.
-At lower thresholds, the model includes too many terms, while at higher thresholds, essential terms are excluded, driving the model to learn poorly with higher standard deviation for coefficients.
-The Error Bar reaches its minimum in the range of 0.5 to 0.9, providing a data-driven approach to threshold selection in the sequential thresholding process.
-Subsequently, Table \ref{table:advection} compares the performance of SINDy, UQ-SINDy, and the proposed LAPD method in identifying the convection-diffusion equation under 0.1\% noise.
-The LAPD framework achieves the closest alignment with the true coefficients (e.g., $u_x: -1.000$, $u_{xx}: 0.960$), while other methods exhibit significant deviations or spurious terms (e.g., erroneous $u u_x$ or $u_{xx}^2$ coefficients).
-LAPD also demonstrates superior robustness, with the lowest MSE ($2.212 \times 10^{-3}$), minimal posterior uncertainty ($8.613 \times 10^{-4}$), and optimal AIC ($-6.157 \times 10^5$), underscoring its efficacy in sparse, noise-resilient dynamics discovery.
+At lower thresholds, the model includes too many terms, while at higher thresholds, essential terms are excluded, driving the model to learn poorly with a higher standard deviation for coefficients.
+The Total Error Bar reaches its minimum in the range of 0.5 to 0.9, providing a data-driven approach to threshold selection in the sequential thresholding process.
+Subsequently, Table \ref{table:advection} compares the performance of SINDy, UQ-SINDy, and the proposed BLADE method in identifying the convection–diffusion equation under 0.1\% noise.
+The BLADE framework achieves the closest alignment with the true coefficients (e.g., $u_x: -1.000$, $u_{xx}: 0.960$), while other methods exhibit significant deviations or spurious terms (e.g., erroneous $u u_x$ or $u_{xx}^2$ coefficients).
+BLADE also demonstrates superior robustness, with the lowest MSE ($1.929 \times 10^{-5}$), minimal total error bar ($8.613 \times 10^{-4}$), and optimal AIC ($-1.093 \times 10^6$), underscoring its efficacy in sparse, noise-resilient dynamics discovery.
+Figure~\ref{fig:advection} compares the ground-truth and predicted solutions under different initial conditions, along with the corresponding error maps, showing that the predictions closely match the ground truth.